GeirHo/TheronPlusPlus/README.md

 ## Tests

 The Hello World example can be built using the provided makefile `make HelloWorld`.
-Theron legacy applications can be compiled by replacing the `Theron.h`file with the `Actor.hpp`file and replace the Theron library at linking with the compiled `Actor.cpp`, i.e. `Actor.o`as the last project objective file.
+Theron legacy applications can be compiled by replacing the `Theron.h`file with the `Actor.hpp`file and replace the Theron library at linking with the compiled `Actor.cpp`, i.e. `Actor.o`as the last project object code file.

 ## Contributors